kpreisser/TaskDialog/README.md

 The Task Dialog is the successor of a MessageBox and available starting with Windows Vista.
 For more information, see [About Task Dialogs](https://docs.microsoft.com/en-us/windows/desktop/Controls/task-dialogs-overview).

-This project provides a comprehensive .NET implementation (C#) of the Task Dialog with all the features that are also available in the native APIs, with all the marshalling and memory management done under the hood.
+This project aims to provide a complete .NET implementation (C#) of the Task Dialog with nearly all the features that are also available in the native APIs, with all the marshalling and memory management done under the hood.

 **Task Dialog Features:**